cheeseonamonkey/ChessAnalyzer25/Docs/DESIGN.md

 Fetching and organize data from Chess.com.
  - Aggressive disk-caching for past months *(data will never change)*
  - Politely respect Chess.com rate-limits
- - Preprocess data *(parse PGNs, etc.)*

 ### 3. Analysis Layer
 All calculations & processing - turning raw game data into useful metrics.

-It itself has 3 loose sub-layers:
+This layer itself has sub-layers:
+ 1. Pre-processing
- 1. Position metrics *(metrics on a single chess position)*
+ 2. Position metrics *(metrics on a single chess position)*
- 2. Game metrics *(metrics on all positions throughout a game)*
+ 3. Game metrics *(metrics on all positions throughout a game)*
- 3. User metrics *(metrics on all games throughout a user's games)*
+ 4. User metrics *(metrics on all games throughout a user's games)*
->*(keep these sub-layers?? or just wing it??)*:

 #### Position metrics:
  - Metric derived from a single position *(FEN)*
 #### Game metrics:
- - Metric derived from
+ - Metric derived from many positions
 #### User metrics:
+ - Metric derived from many games

-  - Win/loss/draw rates vs. specific metrics:
+Win/loss/draw rates vs. specific metrics:
     - ECO
     - White / black
     - Sharpness